• Menu

 Travel Insurance for Greece

-We always travel with insurance, there have been a few times we have had to claim for health and for stolen passports and credit cards.
+We always travel with insurance, and there have been a few times we have had to claim for health and for stolen passports and credit cards.
 You just never know when you will need it.

 You may enjoy our other articles on islands to visit from Athens:

-4 day Santorini Itinerary
+4-day Santorini Itinerary

 Island Hopping in the Cyclades